-2. SIMPLE IRA-to-Traditional IRA Rollovers.
-Assets distributed from your SIMPLE IRA may be rolled over to your Traditional IRA without IRS penalty tax provided two years have passed since you first participated in a SIMPLE IRA plan sponsored by your employer.
-As with Traditional IRA-to-Traditional IRA rollovers, the requirements of IRC Sec.
-408(d)(3) must be met.
-A proper SIMPLE IRA-to-IRA rollover is completed if all or part of the distribution is rolled over not later than 60 days after the distribution is received.
+2. Traditional IRA-to-SIMPLE IRA Rollovers.
+Assets distributed from your Traditional IRA may be rolled over to a SIMPLE IRA if the requirements of IRC Sec.
+408(d)(3) are met and two years have passed since you first participated in a SIMPLE IRA plan sponsored by your employer.
+A proper Traditional IRA-to-SIMPLE IRA rollover is completed if all or part of the distribution is rolled over not later than 60 days after the distribution is received.
+In the case of a distribution for a first-time homebuyer where there was a delay or cancellation of the purchase, the 60-day rollover period may be extended to 120 days.